Johor: Sports

-Located in Iskandar Puteri, the Sultan Ibrahim Stadium is the main stadium of the football club Johor Darul Ta'zim.
-They have won the Malaysia Cup five times, the Malaysia FA Cup four times, the Malaysia Super League for eleven consecutive seasons between 2014 and 2025, and the AFC Cup in 2015.
+Located in Iskandar Puteri, the Sultan Ibrahim Stadium is the main stadium of the football club Johor Darul Ta'zim (JDT).
+A dominant club in Malaysian club football since the 2010s, they have won the Malaysia Cup six times, the Malaysia FA Cup five times, the Malaysia Super League for twelve consecutive seasons between 2014 and 2026, and the AFC Cup in 2015.
 The state women's football team also won four titles in the Tun Sharifah Rodziah Cup in 1984, 1986, 1987 and 1989.
 Another notable stadium in the state is Pasir Gudang Corporation Stadium in Pasir Gudang.
 Johor also launched its own esports league, becoming the second Malaysian state to introduce the sport to the Sukma Games, with the Johor Sports Council agreeing to include it in the 2020 edition.